Somm.Site

 Cramant is classified as 100% Grand Cru and is renowned for producing some of the most elegant Chardonnay used in Blanc de Blancs Champagne.

-The Champagne market is dominated by large houses (maisons) such as Moet and Chandon, Veuve Clicquot, Krug, Dom Perignon, Louis Roederer, and Bollinger, which purchase grapes from thousands of growers across the region.
-In recent decades, however, grower Champagnes (labeled "RM" for Recoltant-Manipulant) have gained enormous critical and commercial momentum, offering single-vineyard expressions and terroir-driven styles that represent a philosophical counterpoint to the blending traditions of the major houses.
+The Champagne market is dominated by large houses, known as maisons, such as Moët & Chandon, Veuve Clicquot, Krug, Dom Pérignon, Louis Roederer, and Bollinger, which purchase grapes from thousands of growers across the region and blend them into recognizable brand identities maintained across vintages.
+In recent decades, however, grower Champagnes, labeled RM for Récoltant-Manipulant, have gained enormous critical and commercial momentum, offering single-vineyard expressions and terroir-driven styles that represent a philosophical counterpoint to the blending traditions of the major houses.
+The Comité Champagne, the regulatory body representing more than 16,000 growers and roughly 350 houses, oversees the appellation through strict controls on yields, aging, pressing rates, and labeling, balancing supply against market demand in a way that other French regions have struggled to replicate.

-The Rhone Valley
+The Rhône Valley

-The Rhone Valley stretches from the city of Lyon south to Avignon and divides into two fundamentally different regions.
-The Northern Rhone is a narrow corridor of steep, terraced granite hillsides where Syrah is the sole red grape, producing wines of remarkable intensity, pepper, dark fruit, smoked meat, and violets.
-Cote-Rotie, Hermitage, and Cornas are the most prestigious Northern Rhone appellations, producing reds that rival the finest wines of Bordeaux and Burgundy in quality and aging potential.
+The Rhône Valley stretches from the city of Lyon south to Avignon and divides into two fundamentally different regions.
+The Northern Rhône is a narrow corridor of steep, terraced granite hillsides where Syrah is the sole red grape, producing wines of remarkable intensity, pepper, dark fruit, smoked meat, and violets.
+Côte-Rôtie, Hermitage, and Cornas are the most prestigious Northern Rhône appellations, producing reds that rival the finest wines of Bordeaux and Burgundy in quality and aging potential.
 Condrieu, made from Viognier on precipitous slopes, produces one of France's most distinctive and aromatic whites.

-The Southern Rhone is broader, warmer, and Mediterranean in character.
-Chateauneuf-du-Pape, its most famous appellation, permits an extraordinary 13 grape varieties in its blends (18 when counting color variations), though Grenache typically dominates, supplemented by Syrah, Mourvedre, and Cinsault.
-The wines are rich, warm, and generous, with flavors of ripe red fruit, garrigue (the wild herbs of the Provencal landscape), leather, and spice.
+The Southern Rhône is broader, warmer, and Mediterranean in character.
+Châteauneuf-du-Pape, its most famous appellation, permits an extraordinary 13 grape varieties in its blends (18 when counting color variations), though Grenache typically dominates, supplemented by Syrah, Mourvèdre, and Cinsault.
+The wines are rich, warm, and generous, with flavors of ripe red fruit, garrigue (the wild herbs of the Provençal landscape), leather, and spice.
 Gigondas and Vacqueyras offer similar style at more accessible price points.
-Cotes du Rhone, the regional appellation, is one of the best values in French wine, producing reliably satisfying reds, whites, and roses.
+Côtes du Rhône, the regional appellation, is one of the best values in French wine, producing reliably satisfying reds, whites, and roses.

 The Loire Valley

 The Loire Valley follows France's longest river from the volcanic soils of the Massif Central to the Atlantic coast at Nantes, producing an astonishing range of wines across nearly 300 kilometers.
 Muscadet, from the Melon de Bourgogne grape near the river's mouth, is a briny, mineral white designed for shellfish.
-Sancerre and Pouilly-Fume, in the eastern reaches, produce some of the world's benchmark Sauvignon Blancs: flinty, citrus-driven, and precise.
+Sancerre and Pouilly-Fumé, in the eastern reaches, produce some of the world's benchmark Sauvignon Blancs: flinty, citrus-driven, and precise.
 Vouvray and Montlouis, in the central Touraine, showcase Chenin Blanc in every conceivable style, from bone-dry to richly sweet to sparkling.
 The red wines of Chinon and Bourgueil, made from Cabernet Franc, offer a lighter, more herbal, and distinctly elegant expression of that grape compared to its role as a blending component in Bordeaux.

 the alsace region of france and the grand cru vineyards